aurakei/weatherapp/README.md

 For the weather information used, Open Weather API was the best fit.

 // Currently under development with regular updates.
+//working on the bug that prevents the app to display data

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).